seansovine/numerical_examples/cpp_matrix/README.md

 ## Examples

-The main folder contains a few test files, including these:
+The main folder contains a few test programs, including these:

 The file `matrix_test.cpp` demonstrates the defined operations on simple examples.